bpb27/react-starter-kit/README.md

 2. Add your Github repo
 3. Change the README badge at the very top to point to your app
 4. In Heroku, go to the deploy tab and check the "Wait for CI" box

-That's it.
-Travis is free for public repos.